pontusst/Projects-public/Projects/Computer_Vision/CV_Project/README.md

 ### Keypoint extraction
 Two images suitable as inital pair were run through a SIFT algorithm to extract keypoints.
-With the keypoint and the camera calibraition matrix an essential matrix can be calculated and with that one can estimate 3D points and realtive camera positions.
+With the keypoint and the camera calibraition matrix an essential matrix can be calculated and with that 3D points were extracted with the RANSAC algorithm.
 The result can be viewed in the image below.
  As might be visable in the figure the left most camera is set to the identity matrix and the rightmost is the relative rotation from that camera.
 ***
 ![Example image](data_2025/water_fountain4.png)
 ***
-### Estimating cameras
+### Estimating camera rotations

-To get a better estimation of the points more correspondances could be used.
+Since the restulting camera positions only are defined up to scale when extracting cameras from the esseential matrix only the camera rotations could be extracted and used in the first step.

 With the initial point corresponadances relative rotation from a set camera could be extracted.
-The rotations were taken as realtive to an baseline camera with a rotation that was defined as the identity matrix.
+The rotations were taken as realtive to an baseline camera with a rotation that was defined as the identity matrix and a translation defined as a zero vector.
 Extracting the relative rotations and setting their translation to 0 gave the following result:
 ***
 ![Example image](data_2025/water_fountain3.png)
 ***
-After this, one rotation was set to be the identity matrix and the other ones were chained together to create the next image:
+After this, one cameras rotation matrix was kept as the identity matrix and the other ones were chained together to create the next image:
 ***
 ![Example image](data_2025/water_fountain2.png)
 ***
-We can see that the rotations follow a smooth pattern which is also how the camera was moving when taking the pictures.
+The rotations follow a smooth pattern which is also how the camera was moving when the pictures were taken.

 The translations between the cameras were estimated through a RANSAC algorithm with the now known rotations matrises.
 ***
 ![Example image](data_2025/water_fountain1.png)
 ***
 ### Final result
-All points that were estimated were then plotted together with the estimated camera poses to create the final reconstruction.
+All points that were estimated were then plotted together with the estimated camera poses to create the final reconstruction of the cameras and the scene.
 ***
 ![Example image](data_2025/water_fountain.png)